DSLs-for-HPC/DSLs-for-HPC.github.io/_tabs/policies.md

 ## Academic Integrity

 Georgia Tech aims to cultivate a community based on trust, academic integrity, and honor.
 Students are expected to act according to the highest ethical standards.
-For information on Georgia Tech's Academic Honor Code, please visit the [policies website](http://www.catalog.gatech.edu/policies/honor-code/) or [rules website](http://www.catalog.gatech.edu/rules/18/).
+For information on Georgia Tech's Academic Honor Code, please visit the [policies website](http://www.catalog.gatech.edu/policies/honor-code/) .
 Any student suspected of cheating or plagiarizing on a quiz, exam, or assignment will cause immense disappointment to the instructor and be reported to the Office of Student Integrity, who will investigate the incident and identify the appropriate penalty for violations.

 ## Statement on the use of Generative AI